-The inspiration for my landscape-inspired abstracts range from the wild expanse of the Norfolk saltmarsh coast, to the light-filled stretches of the Venetian lagoon.
+The inspiration for my mixed-media abstracts range from the wild expanse of the Norfolk saltmarsh coast, to the light-filled stretches of the Venetian lagoon.
 My work is a result of experimentation with a variety of media: paint, oil pastel, ink, etc – an unpredictable and exciting process, a distillation of my experience and I hope, an atmospheric evocation of place.

 I was born in Manchester and studied art and design in the late 1980s.
 My subsequent career as a graphic designer eventually led me to relocate to the Isle of Skye for 15 years, where, inspired by the incredible landscape, I increasingly, painted and exhibited.

 I now live in Norfolk, working full-time as a contemporary mixed-media artist, from my studio on a former 1930s RAF airbase, inspired by a very different but no less exciting landscape of saltmarshes, coastline and reedbeds.